zanix/wowroster-pvplog/trunk/PvPLog/README.txt

     You may reset your PvPLog settings using:
         /pvplog reset confirm
     Be careful as this will erase all your records!

+	The minimap button radius can be viewed with:
+		/pl radius
+	The minimap button radius can be changed with:
+		/pl radius <value>
+	The minimap button position can be viewed with:
+		/pl position
+	The minimap button position can be changed with:
+		/pl position <value>

     Debugging commands: